 \section{Generative model}

-The RVAE model proposed in \citep{leglaive2020recurrent} was designed to model the signal (here a clean speech signal) in the short-term Fourier transform (STFT) domain.
+The RVAE model was designed to model speech signals in the short-term Fourier transform (STFT) domain.
 This implies that the model applies to a sequence of \emph{complex-valued} vectors.
 Therefore, the observation model uses a multivariate zero-mean circular complex Gaussian distribution \citep{neeser1993}, denoted $\mathcal{N}_c$, instead of the usual multivariate real-valued Gaussian distribution.
-This observation model has the generic form:
+This observation model has the following generic form:

-where $\mathcal{T}$ denotes a set of time frames, and we have the three following cases: i)~an instantaneous model: $\mathcal{T}= \{t\}$, which only considers the current latent state vector to model the observation at time $t$; ii)~a causal model: $\mathcal{T}= \{1:t\}$, which considers the sequence of past and present latent state vectors; and iii)~a non-causal model: $\mathcal{T}= \{1:T\}$, which considers the complete sequence of latent state vectors.
+where $\mathcal{T}$ denotes a set of time frames, and the following three cases are considered: i)~an instantaneous model: $\mathcal{T}= \{t\}$, which only considers the current latent state vector to model the observation at time $t$; ii)~a causal model: $\mathcal{T}= \{1:t\}$, which considers the sequence of past and present latent state vectors; and iii)~a noncausal model: $\mathcal{T}= \{1:T\}$, which considers the complete sequence of latent state vectors.

-Of course, this model can be adapted to real-valued observations with a usual Gaussian distribution:\footnote{Or any other distribution for real-valued vectors, as already mentioned.
-In fact, under some conditions, the complex proper Gaussian distribution applied on STFT coefficients corresponds to a Gamma distribution on the squared magnitude of those coefficients \citep{girin2019notes}.} we just have to replace $\mathcal{N}_c$ with $\mathcal{N}$, replace $\mathbf{0}$ with a mean parameter $\boldsymbol{\mu}_{\theta}(\myz[\mathcal{T}])$ in $\eqref{eq:Simon-b}$, and add the latter to the left-hand-side of $\eqref{eq:Simon-a}$, as usual.
-This is what we do from now on for easier comparison with the other models.
+This model can be adapted to real-valued observations with a usual Gaussian distribution:\footnote{Or any other distribution for real-valued vectors, as already mentioned.
+In fact, under some conditions, the complex proper Gaussian distribution applied on STFT coefficients corresponds to a Gamma distribution on the squared magnitude of those coefficients \citep{girin2019notes}.} we just have to replace $\mathcal{N}_c$ with $\mathcal{N}$, replace $\mathbf{0}$ with a mean parameter $\boldsymbol{\mu}_{\theta}(\myz[\mathcal{T}])$ in $\eqref{eq:Simon-b}$, and add this mean parameter to the left-hand side of $\eqref{eq:Simon-a}$, as usual.
+This is what we have done hereinafter for easier comparison with the other models.

-As in STORN, $\myz[t]$ is assumed i.i.d. with standard Gaussian distribution:
+As in STORN, $\myz[t]$ is assumed i.i.d. with a standard Gaussian distribution:

-Therefore, there is not explicit temporal model on $\myz[t]$, and $\myx[t]$ possibly depends on the past and future values of the latent state through \eqref{eq:Simon-b}.
+Therefore, there is no explicit temporal model on $\myz[t]$, and $\myx[t]$ possibly depends on the past and future values of the latent state through \eqref{eq:Simon-b}.
 We have here $\theta_{\myz} = \emptyset$ and $\theta = \theta_{\myx}$.
-Note that case i) is strictly equivalent to the original VAE of Section~\ref{sec:VAEs}, with no temporal model at all, and we will thus focus now on cases ii) and iii).
+As case i) is strictly equivalent to the original VAE of Section~\ref{sec:VAEs}, with no temporal model at all, we will now focus on cases ii) and iii).